 If members have determined to welcome newcomers, then they must be ready and willing to handle the variations that such a change might bring.
 It might not be comfortable at first but in the long run, it will prove to be of importance to the group.
 However, it must be considered to carefully vet new members to ensure that they meet the criteria for` joining the group.

 Adjust vision if necessary

 This is in the same spirit of adjusting to change.
 Although the group’s vision is supposed to be fixed from the very start, it might need to shift as the group grows and discovers new possibilities it can venture into.

 A group must continually rebrand itself to stay relevant.
 The vision will need to be continually fine-tuned to fit the group’s priorities.

-After all has been said and done, a group’s progress will rest upon the values of teamwork, common understanding and cohesiveness that is present among its members.
-These values must be cultivated and nurtured so that they become a part of group culture, so that new members will easily transition into it.
+After all, has been said and done, a group’s progress will rest upon the values of teamwork, common understanding, and cohesiveness that are present among its members.
+These values must be cultivated and nurtured so that they become a part of the group culture so that new members will easily transition into it.